sevilturner/Clean-Code/CodingStandards.md

 ```cs
 var postedActivityEmployees = postedActivity.ActivityEmployees.Select(item => new EF.ActivityEmployee { ActivityID = activity.ID, ID = item.ID.Equals(Guid.Empty) ?
 Guid.NewGuid() : item.ID, Position = item.Position, Count = item.Count, AnnualSalary = item.AnnualSalary, TimeSpentPercentage = item.TimeSpentPercentage, EmployeeTypeID = item.EmployeeTypeID });
 ```
-2. Do not use regions since they usually mean you are trying to hide a large chunck of code which is probably points to the need for refactoring
+2. Do not use Regions in class since they usually mean you are trying to hide a large chunck of code which is probably points to the need for refactoring

 3. Remove Using statement that aren’t actually referenced in the file